zpxp/linksv/README.md

 # Link SV

-A Bitcoin SV (BSV) data protocol for writing seamless chain reads, writes and updates.
-Write any arbitrary javascript class value to the blockchain and easily update it.
+A Bitcoin SV (BSV) data protocol for effortless reads, writes and updates.
+Write any arbitrary javascript class value to the blockchain and easily update it, leaving an immutable audit trail.

 ## Installation